-^{- 89-113} lies immediately west of the property near hole 89-91 and is not shown on Figure 6.
+- 89-113 lies immediately west of the property near hole 89-91 and is not shown on

+Figure 6.
 Historic reports indicate that the mineralization intersected in 89-113 is open to the north.

 Little information is available on the 124 Inland holes drilled on the Golden Oasis property during the period 1989-90.
-Drill logs exist for the some of Courtney area holes but not for most the California area holes.
-Summary style data only is available on the results.
+Drill logs exist for some of the Courtney area holes but are lacking for most of the California area holes.
+Only summary style data is available on the results.